Non-Identifiability in Network Autoregressions: Identifiability

-The applicability to the case of a single observation of a network is the most important difference between Lemma \ref{lemma identif mean} and the approach in \cite{Bramoulle2009}.
-With repeated observations, Lemma \ref{lemma identif mean} yields results that are similar to those in \cite{Bramoulle2009},\footnote{Indeed, identification under repeated observations for the Complete Bipartite model, which is established via Proposition 1 in \cite{Bramoulle2009} in Example \ref{exa repeated}, can also be established by Lemma \ref{lemma identif mean}.
-To see this, note that $R$ observations of the row-normalized or symmetric Complete Bipartite model with $X=\left( \iota_{n},x,Wx\right) $ correspond to a network autoregression with interaction matrix $W^{\ast}=I_{R}\otimes W$ and regressor matrix $X^{\ast}=\left( \iota_{nR},x^{\ast},W^{\ast}x^{\ast}\right) $ for some $x^{\ast}\in\mathbb{R}^{nR}$.
-Then one can see that $\mathrm{rank}(X^{\ast },W^{\ast}X^{\ast})>k$ if and only if $R>1$.
-That is, Lemma \ref{lemma identif mean} establishes that identification is achieved if and only if $R>1$.} but with two less important differences.
-Firstly, Lemma \ref{lemma identif mean} does not restrict attention to the case when $X$ contains contextual effects; our results can be used for that case, but also for the case when no contextual effects are included, or only some contextual effects are included.
-Secondly, \cite{Bramoulle2009} assume that $X$ is random with $\mathrm{E}(\varepsilon|X)=0$, whereas, for the reasons mentioned in the Introduction, $X$ is nonrandom in Lemma \ref{lemma identif mean}.
+The applicability to the case of a single observation of a network is the most important difference between Proposition \ref{lemma identif mean} and Proposition 1 of \cite{Bramoulle2009}.
+Note also that, contrary to \cite{Bramoulle2009}'s result, Proposition \ref{lemma identif mean} does not restrict attention to the case when $X$ contains contextual effects; our results can be used for that case, but also when no contextual effects are included, or only some contextual effects are included.